 Visit beautiful Buddhist temples and shop in the impressively large night market that’s well-stocked with beautiful handicrafts.
 Tour the Royal Palace Museum and hike Mount Phousi for beautiful views of the surrounding area.

-One of the most popular activities in the center of Luang Prabang is to watch the Tak Bat alms-giving ceremony – a long-standing tradition where hundreds of monks from monasteries in the area collect alms including gifts of rice, snacks, fruit, and other donations.
+One of the most popular activities in the center of Luang Prabang is to watch the Tak Bat alms-giving ceremony – a long-standing tradition where hundreds of monks from monasteries in the area collect alms, including gifts of rice, snacks, fruit, and other donations.

-This beautiful city center offers the rich culture of Southeast Asia with a refreshingly slower pace.
+This beautiful city center offers the rich culture of Southeast Asia at a refreshingly slower pace.
 Watch fishermen with their large nets bringing in the daily catch, artisans putting the finishing touches on their crafts for sale, and rice cakes drying in the sun.

 Luang Prabang may be a little off the typical tourist track, but that is part of its charm.
-Visit Bangkok, Siem Reap, and other popular places in the region, then visit Luang Prabang to decompress and enjoy the beautiful scenery.
+Visit Bangkok, Siem Reap, and other popular places in the region.
+Then, visit Luang Prabang to decompress and enjoy the beautiful scenery.

 Kuang Si Falls

 One of the most popular attractions when you visit Luang Prabang, or for that matter, the entire country of Laos, is visiting the Kuang Si Falls.
 These multi-tiered falls are a stunning turquoise blue that flows through the area.
-You’ll see gorgeous bursts of vibrant blue water as you wander your way along the path towards the waterfall.
+You’ll see gorgeous bursts of vibrant blue water as you wander your way along the path toward the waterfall.
 You’ll hear them before you see them and will know you’re close.
 Then, the jungle opens up and you’re greeted with one of the most breathtaking views in Laos.
 You have arrived at Kuang Si Falls!